Kyrobi/Cynagen/Files/Rules.md

 * Griefing what is considered an abandoned build is generally not allowed.
 If a staff later finds out you griefed, you’ll still be punished.

-* If a person trusts you onto their land and you griefed from it, you will be punished.

 * If a person requests for you to leave their claim for any reason, you must comply with their request.
 Not leaving will result in you being teleported away.
 If you return to the claim without permission from the person, you will be punished.

-* Purposely claiming land or building right next to an existing claim or build is not permitted.

-* Placing blocks to purposely harm another player’s build is considered griefing.

 * If you live inside a person's claim, the owner of the claim has the final say.
 This includes kicking you out without notice, telling you where to build, and etc. Land claim owner's actions cannot supersede the server's rule: destroying your build, killing your animals, and etc.